anfelipeloal/dresan-bi/README.md

 The application uses a PostgreSQL DB to handle the authentication.

+## Demo
 For a live demo go to: https://dresan-bi.netlify.app
+email: demo@demo.com
+password: demo1234567

+From the left panel you can interact with the different reports where you can see tables, maps, pie, bars and lines charts.
+Even a query builder in the option "Booking Data Inquiry" where you can start with a date range and then add search criterias to filter the results.

 ## Stack
 - Nuxt